kiltum/modbus/README.md

 ...
 return (USBD_OK);
 ```
-* Handle outgoing bytes the same way, only from ModBusOutHandle
+* Handle outgoing bytes the same way, but from ModBusOutHandle queue
 ```
 uint8_t buf[256]; // buffer, where we collect output data
 uint8_t c = 0; // counter for buffer fill